data-8/textbook/content/chapters/02/5/endnote.md

 In this course, you will learn how to conduct and analyze your own randomized experiments.
-That will involve more detail than has been presented in this section.
+That will involve more detail than has been presented in this chapter.
 For now, just focus on the main idea: to try to establish causality, run a randomized controlled experiment if possible.
-If you are conducting an observational study, you might be able to establish association but not causation.
+If you are conducting an observational study, you might be able to establish association but it will be harder to establish causation.
 Be extremely careful about confounding factors before making conclusions about causality based on an observational study.

 **Terminology**